In which I play the Cecilian Defense

 Walter Tevis’s 1983 novel The Queen’s Gambit and its Netflix incarnation, which I consumed in that order, seem largely to subscribe to this atmosphere.
 In a way, Beth Harmon is made for such a world.
 Orphaned at eight, she is quick to strategize, frank and open only when it suits her—hence her conscription of Mr. Shaibel, the orphanage janitor, to teach her the fundamentals of chess.
 She advocates for herself in a way that befits her situation, briskly and ruthlessly, asking questions and challenging authority until she has everything she needs to go after what she wants.
 This practice serves her incredibly well in her craft and also expedites her downfall.

-Normally I’m wary of men writing women, so I suppose the fact that I regularly forgot that the author was male is a good sign.
+Normally I’m leery of men writing women, so I suppose the fact that I regularly forgot that the author was male is a good sign.
 (Both Tevis and Nate Hawthorne did a pretty good job, and they’re the only ones who come to mind.)
 But then my experience of the book was filtered through a female voice on Audible; I felt the narrative firmly in a woman’s control.
 My impressions of certain characters were also influenced by the reader’s choices—for instance, she lent Alma Wheatley an accent that the actress in the series lacked, which highlighted the decisions (even the assumptions) I made about the character completely unconsciously.
 Always remember that the human voice is an instrument of power.

 The book reads like a meticulous step-by-step thought process.
 Beth approaches her goals, from winning a match to scoring extra tranquilizers, with the same steady method and the same unbound desire behind it.
 This blind forge ahead, letting the reader know no more than she knows, makes for a narrative which often entranced me.
 The series brings that thought process to life with arresting visuals; I liked watching Beth tear open the canopy on her bed for a better mental picture of the board on her ceiling.
 And the small details are just as revealing, like the hotel room scene where Beth and her mother drink beer together for the first time, their legs crossed identically, foreshadowing a perilous life cycle.
 It won’t be long before Alma is gone, and by then Beth is on a self-destructive path.